Andrettin/Wyrmsun/readme.txt

 - 1.9.3
 -----------------------------------------------------------------------

+* Factions
+- The faction choice menu now tells the player which color each faction has.

 * Units
 - Added 26 personal names for horses based on horses from Norse mythology and Bohemian legends.